-On behalf of my fellow Members of the Board of Directors, it is my pleasure to present to you this report, which reflects the company's financial results over the past year according to its performance, as well as the progress of the company's.
+On behalf of myself and other members of the Board of Directors, I am delighted to present to you this report, which highlights the company's financial results over the past year reflecting the performance, achievements, as well as the progress of the company.

-In respect to the company's financial performance for the year ended 31 December 2021, the total sales of Al Meera Consumer Goods Company (Q.P.S.C) exceeded 2.8 billion recording a gross profit of QAR 551.4 million and earning QR 0.98 per share for the period ending December 31, 2021 which are considered distinguished results compared to the exceptional circumstances the world is going through at the present time.
+During this fiscal year, the company's financial performance for the year ended 31 December 2022 showed that Al Meera Consumer Goods Company (Q.P.S.C) recorded over QAR 2.8 billion total sales during the year with a gross profit of QAR 548.8 million and earning of QAR 0.98 per share for the period.